jianzhi-1/cs262a/mesos.md

 ### What are the key results?

 Mesos was measured with respect to ramp-up time, job completion time, and system utilisation.
 It was also tested with different workloads.
-The authors presented a theoretical framework and showed that the utilisation achieved by Mesos was optimal for elastic framewors.
+The authors presented a theoretical framework and showed that the utilisation achieved by Mesos was optimal for elastic frameworks.
 Industrial usage showed that Mesos performs well in practice and data locality achieved nearly perfectly.

 ### What are the main limitations of this paper?